asset-pipe/asset-pipe-sink-fs/README.md

 ## Example

-Read an asset pipe feed from disc and serve it on http:
+Read an asset feed from disc and serve it on http:

 ```js
 const express = require('express');